Contrast-Security-OSS/docs/content/user/agent/java/rules/Level2Rules.md

 #### Step 2: Add a New ```<source>``` to the Policy
 This tells Contrast to tag and monitor objects coming out of this method.
 In this example, we create a source tag ```ccn``` on the target ```P1``` (Parameter #1) of the method ```com.acme.ticketbook.Person.setCreditCard(java.lang.String)```.

-This means that the 1st parameter of this method will be tagged and tracked after this method is called for the duration of the data flow analysis.
+This means that the first parameter of this method will be tagged and tracked after this method is called for the duration of the data flow analysis.

 Note that the method must be enabled for source creation to occur and the id field must be unique.
 The specified tag for a source should indicate the concern.
 In this case, we are concerned that the parameter returned from this method might contain a credit card.